Oxygenic photogranules: Formation of oxygenic photogranules

 Anaerobic and aerobic granule formation are typically postulated to be driven by hydrodynamic shear and washout.
 Oxygenic photogranules do form when exposed to hydrodynamic shear in sequencing batch reactors; however, they also form under static batch^{&}.
 They can form over the course of several weeks from a source of activated sludge exposed to light.
 How oxygenic photogranules form is far from understood, but filamentous and motile cyanobacteria seem to play an essential role in their formation.
 Cyanobacteria are enriched from the activated sludge and form the outer layer of photogranules that gives structural integrity for both photogranules generated under hydrodynamic and static conditions.

 This hypothesis is supported by the finding that the initial presence of inorganic nitrogen in the activated sludge inoculum promotes cyanobacterial growth over microalgal growth, resulting in successful oxygenic photogranules.

-Oxygenic photogranule formation is thus not driven by hydrodynamic shear and washout are not required for the formation of oxygenic photogranules, even though these factors may play an important role when applied.
+Oxygenic photogranule formation is thus not driven by hydrodynamic shear and washout is not required for the formation of oxygenic photogranules, even though these factors may play an important role when applied.
 Filamentous, motile cyanobacteria play a key role, but exact mechanisms have to be elucidated to be able to control the formation and properties of oxygenic photogranules and apply them to bioengineering processes.

 Temporal progression of photogranulation under static conditions.